rippleitinnz/XRPL-Devs/README.md

-To contribute to this list or raise concerns, please get in touch.
-Remember, the best way to be on this list is to provide accurate and updated information.
-Do your research and ensure relevance and accuracy before posting.
+This list provides no guarantee as to the abilities of any developer on this list nor is it advice on who you should consider to use for your project.
+Do your own reserach before engaging.